Allisonius/allisonius.github.io/_pages/about.md

  <center><img src="images/a.png" alt=""> <img src="images/b.jpg" alt=""> <img src="images/c.JPG" alt=""></center>
   <br>
   I love puzzles just as much as my cat likes laying out over all the puzzle pieces.
 In my downtime, I play video games: I have a weekly discord get together with all my close friends in Texas.
 I equally enjoy getting out of the house.
 Since I stopped running marathons, I've taken to hiking -- I have a goal to visit every national park in the United States.
-I am also egar to get out and explore the world -- I enjoy backpacking with my husband internationally.
+I am also eager to get out and explore the world -- I enjoy backpacking with my husband internationally.